Turbulent Senate race now in hands of Alabama voters

 The intensity also has spawned a steady stream of fake news stories that fill social media feeds of interested people in Alabama and beyond.
 An Associated Press analysis, in cooperation with Facebook, counted as many as 200 false or misleading reports heading into the weekend.
 One website claimed one of the women who have accused Moore of sexual misconduct had recanted.
 She did not.
 Meanwhile, Moore’s detractors took to social media to claim he had written in a 2011 textbook that women shouldn’t hold elected office.
 He didn’t.

-In his final pitch before polls open, Jones called the choice a “crossroads” and asked that “decency” prevail.
+In his final pitch before polls opened across the state at 7 a.m.
+CST Tuesday, Jones called the choice a “crossroads” and asked that “decency” prevail.

 “We’ve had this history in the past, going down the road that … has not been productive,” Jones said.
 “We’ve lagged behind in industry.
 We’ve lagged behind in education.
 We’ve lagged behind in health care.
 It’s time we take the road that’s going to get us on the path to progress.”